tecnologiaequidade/tecnologiaequidade.github.io/content/english/projects/fakenews.md

 darkText: false
 draft: false
 summary: >-
   Research and action project to understand the possible impact of non-human profiles on social networks in the 2018 elections.
 In addition, the initiative seeks to have a positive impact on this scenario, including recommendations for the ethical use of this technology and the creation of a platform for Robots identification and denunciation.
 relatedProjects:
   - project: pegabot
 weight: 2
 ---

-The research "Disinformation in Elections: Imbalances Accelerated by Technology" [^1] and the White Paper "Systemic Recommendations to Fight Disinformation in Brazilian Elections" are initiatives of the Technology & Equity Institute (T&EI) published in June 2018.
+The research "Disinformation in Elections: Imbalances Accelerated by Technology" \[^1] and the White Paper "Systemic Recommendations to Fight Disinformation in Brazilian Elections" are initiatives of the Technology & Equity Institute (T&EI) published in July 2018.

 In the research, we sought to explore dimensions regarding fake news and bots - their origins, types, characteristics, behaviors, environments, antidotes, legislation and inspiring initiatives around the world.